elenavolpato/elenaawesome/docs/_posts/2021-06-18-kata-week1-vaccine.md

 author: Elena Volpato
 featuredimg: '/assets/Baba.jpg'
-summary: How did the first week go - part 1
+summary: How did the first week - part 1
 ---

 The first week started with a heat wave here in Berlin, which made it hard to stay at home and get some work done.
-On Tuesday night I started doing this kata [here](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/train/javascript) about number of likes and templates.
+So I only started the Tuesday's kata at late night, it was this kata [here](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/train/javascript) about number of likes and templates.
 I started building my code with some `switch` but that didn't work properly.
 So I started doing some research on methods to do it in smarter way.
 And found [this](https://medium.com/devsoonote/codewars-01-who-likes-it-8be9c5362d57) very hard to understand solution with `templates` and `Math.min`.
 But that seemed a bit far from my own skills.

 <img width="30%" style="float: right; margin: 0.5rem;" src="https://media.giphy.com/media/lRtpp6ErXenCGBC2gb/giphy.gif" alt="One shot closer gif">

 But then, on Wednesday I had quite a long day and I didn't finish the Tuesday kata and didn't do Wednesday's kata either.
-That happened because, in the morning I went to an appointment to get vaccinated  **YEY!!!** , and it was a very long and beautiful, but tiring bike ride.
+That happened because, in the morning I went to an appointment to get vaccinated  **YEY!!!** Although it was a very beautiful bike ride, ir was alsovery long tiring.
 So I got home after 4PM completely exhausted.

 That being said, I only finished the Tuesday's kata on Thursday.
 I went back to `if else` conditionals that seemed to work for this case.
-And here is my first solution to the [Who likes this?](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/train/javascript) kata:
+And here is my first solution to the [Who likes this?](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/train/javascript) kata from [Codewars](https://www.codewars.com/kata/5266876b8f4bf2da9b000362/train/javascript):

 ``` javascript